truongnh1992/truongnh1992.github.io/_posts/2019-01-31-ha-cluster-with-kubeadm.md

 tags: [tutorials, Kubernetes]
 categories: [tutorials, kubernetes]
 date: 2019-01-31
+---

-summary: "kubeadm is a tool which is a part of the Kubernetes project.
+> kubeadm is a tool which is a part of the Kubernetes project.
 It helps you deploy a Kubernetes cluster but it still has some limitations and one of these is that it doesn't support multi-master nodes (HA).
-This article will show you the way to create a HA Cluster with kubeadm."
+This article will show you the way to create a HA Cluster with kubeadm.
----

 **Contents:**